It all started back when I used to work at a grocery store.

-But then something happened….I went to the living room and made myself some popcorn.
-When I came back I checked my phone and I was surprised to find two new messages.
+But then something happened….I stepped away to the kitchen and when I came back I checked my phone.
+I was surprised to find two new messages.

-While I was reading over the two messages a third one came in.
+While I was reading over the messages a third one came in.

 I was surprised since this was on a Sunday night around 10pm.